Skip to Content

 Precast concrete plunge pools are made in a different site, lifted and transported, and craned to a prepared area.
 It can, however, encounter limited access depending on the size and ingress of your property.

 Custom plunge pools, on the other hand, are built on-site.
-They can accommodate tighter spaces and allow more personalization of the plunge pool’s design.
+They can accommodate tighter spaces and allow more personalization of the pool’s design.

 Concrete plunge pools are heat and energy-efficient, and, subsequently, cost-effective as well.
 However, they can be prone to algae because of their porous nature.
-It would be best to properly tailor your concrete pools with tiles and a painted finish.
+It would be best to properly tailor your concrete structure with tiles and a painted finish.
 See more types of pool finishes here.

 Fiberglass Pool